mikevansighem/homeassistant/README.md

 3. Switched on early using helper to pre-heat the home.
 4. Switched off early using helper to preserve energy.
 5. Speed limited to low.
+6. If sun is above the horizon.
+This to give the plants a rest during the night.

 ## :bell: Alarm